garfieldius/t3ll/README.md

 # or using go get, the -d flag is important because
 # building will fail without the frontend assets
+# which are not included in the repository but must
+# be built before compiling t3ll

 go get -d github.com/garfieldius/t3ll cd ${GOPATH}/src/github.com/garfieldius/t3ll